 6) If you’re feeling really ambitious, at the intersection of University Avenue and College Street, walk three minutes east past the MaRS Discovery District until you hit Bay Street.

 Bay Street is an interesting route, as it is home to the largest office district of Toronto.
-You’ll see the Ted Rogers School of Management at Ryerson University, and the back of the Eaton Centre Shopping Mall.
+You’ll see the Ted Rogers School of Management at Toronto Metropolitan University, and the back of the Eaton Centre Shopping Mall.
 Once you see Nathan Phillips Square, you’re over halfway to Union Station.
 When you reach Front Street, simply turn right.
 This route will take 30 minutes, but if you’re increasing your pace, it can go a lot quicker.